-We use a variety of communication methods and channels to target individual audiences.
-To ensure successful communication, we should undertake regular reviews of all delivery methods, refining and strengthening these where appropriate.
-We are committed to confidentiality where required.
+The Board uses a variety of communication methods and channels to target individual audiences.
+To ensure successful communication, the Board should undertake regular reviews of all delivery methods, refining and strengthening these where appropriate.
+The Board is committed to confidentiality where required.